 While for the river water level, the measurement is provided directly by the altimeter, for the velocity measurement, the process is more complex (Tarpanelli et al., 2013).
 In detail, this measurement depends on the physical process whereby the passive response of the reflectance signal coming from the soil is different from those coming from the water.
 This difference is the key parameter to identify a change in the land area nearby the river channel that is demonstrated to be strongly correlated with river discharge.
 The increase of the river discharge produces an increase of water surface width, and the area close to the river becomes wetter changing its reflectance response.
 For an area near the river that is not affected by water, the reflectance of the wetted area can more accurately determine the estimation of changes in hydrological forcing, than the wet area alone.
 Indeed, due to the variations of water volume during flood events, the reflectance of a wet pixel decreases, while the reflectance of a dry pixel remains fairly constant.
-Consequently, in case of flooding the reflectance ratio between the dry pixel (called calibration pixel, C) and the wet pixel (called measurements pixel, M) is sensitive to the increase of water in the wet pixel and, hence, is directly correlated to the increasing of river discharge (see Figure 15.1).
+Consequently, in case of flooding the reflectance ratio between the dry pixel (called calibration pixel, C) and the wet pixel (called measurements pixel, M) is sensitive to the increase of water in the wet pixel and, hence, is directly correlated to the increasing of river discharge (see Figure 14.1).

 The advantage of the method is the medium spatial resolution and the high (almost daily) temporal resolution of the images.
 In the study of Tarpanelli et al., (2013), where the main process is described, the reflectance ratio C/M has been extracted from a temporal series of seven years of almost daily images of MODIS over four stations along the Po River.
 The reflectance ratio C/M has been seen vary with the discharge, even if more affinity has been found with the river flow velocity, for which it was possible to derive a regional linear regression (between C/M and flow velocity).
 In a successive study (Tarpanelli et al., 2015), the same authors leveraged the regional law extracted for the Po river to estimate the flow velocity in another site along the river, and they combined this information with the water level derived by altimetry.
 Knowing the bottom of the river from previous surveys, through the entropic theory (Moramarco et al., 2011) it was possible to derive the geometry of the section and, hence, the flow area.
-If no other information is available to define the geometry of the cross-section, a revised version of the approach has been proposed in the RIDESAT project and in the next Section the description of the approach is given.
+If no other information is available to define the geometry of the cross-section, a revised version of the approach has been proposed in the RIDESAT and STREAMRIDE projects.
+Next Section illustrates the description of the approach along with the new elements introduced in the formulation as developed within the STREAMRIDE project.

-Figure 15.1: Approach for the identification of the water surface variation by optical images.
+Figure 14.1: Approach for the identification of the water surface variation by optical images.

-15.2.
+14.2.
 Algorithm Definition: Processing Steps and Mathematical Description